rsonger/software-engineering-lab/_posts/2025-05-07-vectors_and_matrices.md

 # Linear Transformations and Matrices
 A *linear transformation* is a mathematical operation that converts coordinates from one vector space to another while maintaining relative structure.
 For example, in the figure below, the image on the left shows an object **S** with coordinates in terms of vectors **i** and **j** in its own vector space.
-When rendering the same object from a certain camera angle in a 3D scene, it may appear as the image on the right showing **T** with coordinate vectors **m** and **n** in the screen's vector space.
+When rendering the same object from a certain camera angle in a 3D scene, it may appear as the image on the right, which shows **T** with coordinate vectors **m** and **n** in the screen's vector space.

 ![An example of a linear transformation](/software-engineering-lab/assets/images/linear_transformation.png)

-We use special functions for calculating the transformations based on whether they operate on a point, vector, or multiple vectors (a matrix).
+We use special functions for calculating transformations based on whether they operate on a point, a vector, or multiple vectors (a matrix).

 ---
 ## Point, Vector, and Matrix Transformations
 When moving 3D objects around a scene or adjusting the camera, we need to transform their vectors so they can render at the correct position, scale, pitch, rotation, etc.
-Transformations are represented mathematically as *vector functions*, or functions that have vector values as inputs and outputs instead of scalar values.
+Transformations are represented mathematically as *vector functions*, or functions that take vectors as inputs and give vectors as outputs.
-They can be written in three different ways:
+They can be written in three different ways depending on what the input vector represents:

 <span id="point-transformation">**Point transformation**</span>
+Here, the input and output is the terminal point of a vector in standard position.
 $$F \left( \left( p_1,p_2 \right) \right) = \left( q_1,q_2 \right)$$
 <span id="vector-transformation">**Vector transformation**</span>
 $$F \left( \langle v_1,v_2 \rangle\right) = \langle w_1,w_2 \rangle$$
 <span id="matrix-transformation">**Matrix transformation**</span>
+Matrices are regularly used to compute the vertices of multi-dimensional objects.
 $$F \left(
     \begin{bmatrix}
     v_1 \\